 “Some people become cops because they want to make the world a better place.
 Some people become vandals because they want to make the world a better-looking place.” – Banksy (Wall and Piece)

 What started as a subculture on the streets of New York in the 1970s has emerged as a significant art movement in the decades since.
 Today, street art is often viewed as one the most popular forms of art across the globe.
 Amongst a number of multitalented artists who emerged with the rise of street art, one of the most popular, yet most mysterious, creatives in the street art circles definitely is Banksy, an English-born graffiti master, activist, filmmaker, and painter, who prefers to remain incognito.
-He initially garnered fame for his graffiti which combines spray paint and stenciling techniques with commercial, political, and contemporary imagery, infused with ironic social commentary and humor.
+He initially garnered fame for his graffiti which combines spray paint and stenciling techniques with commercial, and political imagery, infused with ironic social commentary and humor.
 His pieces can be found in cities across the globe featuring subjects like rats, apes, policemen, members of the royal family, and children.
 In addition to his two-dimensional work, Banksy is known for his installation artwork, as well as for his use of copyrighted material and subversion of classic images.

 Banksy on Bristol Street Art Scene